tanutapi/dart_meteor/README.md

   }
 }
 ```
-We did not provide some kind of minimongo.
-We believe that you can use `reduce`, `map`, and `where` with the collection and get the same result as you did with a query in `minimongo` `meteor` web client.
+We don't provide something like minimongo as the official Meteor did.
+You can use `reduce`, `map`, and `where` with the collection and get the same result as you did with a query in the `minimongo` `Meteor` web client.

-## Don't want to access data via stream
+## Don't want to access data via Stream
-Getting the current data from stream is sometime complicated.
-Especially when you just want to get the latest value just for a condition checking.
-You can access the latest value from the `collection`, `user`, `userId` directly with `meteor.collectionCurrentValue('your_collection_name')`, `meteor.userCurrentValue()`, and `meteor.userIdCurrentValue()`.
+Getting the current data from a stream is sometimes complicated.
+Especially when you want to get the latest value just for condition checking, you can access the latest value from the `collection`, `user`, `userId` directly with `meteor.collectionCurrentValue('your_collection_name')`, `meteor.userCurrentValue()`, and `meteor.userIdCurrentValue()`.

 ## findOne with _id
 The best way to access the document if you have an id is
 ```
 // Non-reactive
-// Example of accessing an document by it's id final id = 'DGbsysgxzSf7Cr8Jg';
+// An example of accessing a document by its id final id = 'DGbsysgxzSf7Cr8Jg';
 final doc = meteor.collectionCurrentValue('your_collection_name')[id];
 if (doc != null) {